Shivaae/Disaster-Response-Pipelines/README.md

 sqlite3<br>
 The code should run using Python versions 3.*.<br>

-Project Motivation<br>
+Project Motivation:<br>

 The goal of the project is to classify the disaster messages into categories.
 In this project, I analyzed disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 Through a web app, the user can input a new message and get classification results in several categories.
 The web app also display visualizations of the data.<br>

-Project Descriptions<br>
+Project Descriptions:<br>

 The project has three components which are:<br>

-1.ETL Pipeline: process_data.py file contain the script to create ETL pipline which:<br>
+1. ETL Pipeline: process_data.py file contain the script to create ETL pipline which:<br>
-    a.Loads the messages and categories datasets<br>
+    a.
+Loads the messages and categories datasets<br>
-    b.Merges the two datasets<br>
+    b.
+Merges the two datasets<br>
-    c.Cleans the data<br>
+    c.
+Cleans the data<br>
-    d.Stores it in a SQLite database<br>
+    d.
+Stores it in a SQLite database<br>

-2.ML Pipeline: train_classifier.py file contain the script to create ML pipline which:<br>
+2. ML Pipeline: train_classifier.py file contain the script to create ML pipline which:<br>
-    a.Loads data from the SQLite database<br>
+    a.
+Loads data from the SQLite database<br>
-    b.Splits the dataset into training and test sets<br>
+    b.
+Splits the dataset into training and test sets<br>
-    c.Builds a text processing and machine learning pipeline<br>
+    c.
+Builds a text processing and machine learning pipeline<br>
-    d.Trains and tunes a model using GridSearchCV<br>
+    d.
+Trains and tunes a model using GridSearchCV<br>
-    e.Outputs results on the test set<br>
+    e.
+Outputs results on the test set<br>
-    f.Exports the final model as a pickle file<br>
+    f.
+Exports the final model as a pickle file<br>

-3.Flask Web App: The web app enables the user to enter a disaster message, and then view the categories of the message.<br>
+3. Flask Web App: The web app enables the user to enter a disaster message, and then view the categories of the message.<br>

 The web app also contains some visualizations that describe the data.<br>